IdentityPython/new-session-management/docs/source/session.claims.rst

     Claims that can be returned in an ID Token

 introspection
+    What is returned from the introspection endpoint.

+token
-    Combines 2 use cases.
-The first is when the access token is in fact a JSON Web Token that can contains user claims.
-The second is what's returned from the introspection endpoint.
+    An access token in the form of a
+    JSON Web Token that can contains user claims.

 These are the methods provided by the interface.

-    - authorization_request_claims_
-    - get_claims_
-    - get_user_claims_

 authorization_request_claims
 ----------------------------